 Co-Generation Facility - Environmentally sustainable manufacturing facility where all power comes from bi-products of the manufacturing process.
 Foss produces hot and chilled water and steam through environmentally clean processes.
-The company is certified as ISO 14000, the environmental quality standard.
+The company is compliant to ISO 14000, the environmental quality standard.

 Extruded Fiber - Fiber that is created when raw materials in pellet form (plastic) are melted and reshaped into a long, thin fiber that can be used in multiple applications.

 Fossfibre - Colorfast, environmentally friendly synthetic fiber – the foundation for a majority of Foss products.
 Most Fossfibre’s are solution-dyed colors.

 Fosshield® Antimicrobial Technology - Fossfibre variant containing a silver antimicrobial agent that protects the fiber against the growth of a broad spectrum of odor-causing and destructive bacteria, mold, mildew, and viruses.

 Monocomponent - Fiber comprised of a single polymer.